BTCxZelko/Guides/Odroid/Debian/Internal-Dojo-Install-Guide.md

 `$ sudo mkdir /mnt/usb`

-**NEWBIE TIPS:** `/mnt/usb/` is simply my desired path, and you can choose any path you want for the mounting of your SSD.
-Any time you see `/mnt/usb/` you should know to change it to your SSD's file path.
+**NEWBIE TIPS:** `/mnt/usb/` is simply a desired path, and you can choose any path you want for the mounting of your SSD.
+If you chose a different path, then any time you see `/mnt/usb/`, you should know to change it to your SSD's file path.

 Mount all drives and then check the file system.
 Is `/mnt/usb` listed?
 ```